Skip to main content

 Aerobic capacity (VO2max) declines with age — but the rate is highly modifiable:

 The decline isn’t inevitable.
-Training delays it a lot.
+Training delays it substantially.
 The 2009 Brawner et al. cohort study showed previously sedentary adults aged 60–70 can rebuild VO2max ~15–20% in 6 months of structured training, regaining ~10 years of physiological function.

 “Regular physical activity in older adults reduces all-cause mortality, cardiovascular events, type 2 diabetes incidence, and falls.
-The dose vs response curve is steep at the bottom: even modest activity volumes capture most of the protective effect, with diminishing returns at higher volumes.”
+The dose-response curve is steep at the bottom: even modest activity volumes capture most of the protective effect, with diminishing returns at higher volumes.”

 — Powell et al., J Phys Act Health, 2018 view source